AnthonySarmiento1/AzureActiveDirectory/README.md

 <img src="https://i.imgur.com/TYXfTrJ.png" height="80%" width="80%" alt="9"/><br />

 Next, the NETBIOS domain will be made.
 This may take a moment.
 Once it is made, Click next until reaching the "Prerequisites Check" tab.
 This process will take a moment.
-Now click "Install"

-After Installing the VM will reboot.
-Once it is rebooted, Log back into the Domain Controller with the domain name and the username.
+Now click "Install" After Installing the VM will reboot.

 </details>
 <details><summary><h3>Part 2: Creating a Domain Admin :crown: </h3></summary>